varabyte/kobweb/README.md

 improve someday ([link to tracking issue](https://github.com/varabyte/kobweb/issues/22)), but we don't have enough resources to be able to prioritize resolving this for a 1.0 release.

-## `CSSNumericValue` typealiases
+## `CSSNumericValue` type-aliases

-Kobweb introduces a handful of typealiases for CSS unit values, basing them off of the `CSSNumericValue` class and extending the set defined by Compose HTML:
+Kobweb introduces a handful of type-aliases for CSS unit values, basing them off of the `CSSNumericValue` class and extending the set defined by Compose HTML:

 ```kotlin